 Objective: The City will conduct one counseling workshop a year on home maintenance to answer question on code compliance, home health and safety.
-The workshop will be conducted in English with a Spanish interpreter available.

-Agency: City of Arvin CDD

-Financing: General Fund and State CDBG (if available)
+The City will arrange for provisions of Spanish translation materials and provide interpreters at community workshops.
+Agency: City of Arvin CDD Financing: General Fund and State CDBG (if available)

-Time Frame: Annually 2017 -2023